replicatedhq/docs/docs/reference/integration-api/provisioning-api.md

 ### POST /v1/user/create

-This endpoint is called when a new user record is being added.
+This endpoint is called when a new user record is being created or updated.
 Your implementation should update and return a 201 for a user that already exists.

 #### Request Payload